-Tracey Conti, MD, is executive vice chair of the Department of Family Medicine at the University of Pittsburgh School of Medicine and program director of the UPMC McKeesport Family Medicine Residency, which features Latterman Family Health Center in McKeesport as its clinical site.
+Tracey Conti, MD, is Chair of the Department of Family Medicine at the University of Pittsburgh School of Medicine and UPMC and program director of the UPMC McKeesport Family Medicine Residency, which features Latterman Family Health Center in McKeesport as its clinical site.
 She also is president of the Pennsylvania Academy of Family Physicians.
 Dr. Conti’s interests include health disparities and health care delivery to underserved communities, medical education, and women’s health issues.

 As far back as I can remember, I wanted to be a doctor.
 My mother worked in the West Penn Hospital laundry.
 She’d point to the hospital across the street and say, “Remember — that’s where you want to be.”
 She was raised by her grandparents on a working farm in South Carolina, and my dad was a Vietnam veteran.
 Both really valued learning, but neither had the opportunity to advance their education.
 They always encouraged me, saying, “You have the ability and all the love in the world to do what you want to do.”

 Why did you decide to specialize in family medicine?